 Constance Finney, PhD

-PhD in immune-parasitology University of Edinburgh, UKAreas of Research
+PhD in immune-parasitology University of Edinburgh, UK

 Most studies have used/are using simplified infection models, which underestimate the complexity of developing effective treatments and vaccines for use in the ‘real world’.
 In particular, I am studying the impact of multiple low dose chronic infections (e.g. gastro-intestinal worms) as well as the impact of co-infections.
 My overall research goal is to discover how the host immune system interacts with pathogens in these settings to improve/develop effective treatments/vaccines.
 My research aims are to determine: Aim 1: How underlying chronic infections change immune responses to new infections.
 Aim 2: How diagnosis/prevention/treatment of diseases is/are affected by these changes.
 Aim 3: How to improve diagnosis/prevention/treatment of diseases in ‘real-world’ contexts.
 I am currently directly involved in three projects to determine: Project 1: How underlying chronic intestinal worm infections affect immune responses to incoming parasites.
 Project 2: How early responses to Toxoplasma gondii impact chronic infection.
 Project 3: How multiple low dose gastro-intestinal worm infections differ from single high dose laboratory models.